Our Journey

 November 9, 2025: Established connection with XLP2-relevant social media group.

-Determine detailed timelines and funding needs.
+In Progress: Determine detailed timelines and secure necessary funding.

 Complete research activities.